AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/client-credentials-distributed-cache/README.md

 ## Remarks

 The daemon app in this sample is configured to be multitenant.
-In order to acquire tokens from tenants other than the one where the app was originally registered, you must provision the app by granting admin consent to required scopes.
+In order to acquire tokens from tenants other than the one where the app was originally registered, you must provision the app by granting admin consent to the required scopes.
 In the sample, the admin consent request is handled in [ProvisionHandler.ts](./src/ProvisionHandler.ts).
 This is for demonstration purposes only.

 For persisting tokens using a distributed cache, multitenant daemon apps should use the scheme `<clientId>.<tenantId>` as the partition key.
 This is shown in `getToken` method of [AuthProvider.ts](./src/AuthProvider.ts).
 See also [CustomCachePlugin.ts](./src/CustomCachePlugin.ts).